 Nuthatch nesting and breeding habits

-The nest is built within a hole in a tree, plus nest boxes are sometimes taken.
+The nest of the Nuthatch is built within a hole in a tree, plus nest boxes are sometimes taken.
 If the hole in the tree or nest box is too large, then both male and female birds may reduce its dimeter by plastering mud around it.
-The female bird prepares the lining to the nest, which is mainly made up of bark chips and dead leaves.
-There is usually one brood per year, though occasionally two, of between six and eight eggs.
-The female takes care of all the incubation but both parents tend the young which fledge the nest after about 25 days.
+The female Nuthatch prepares the lining to the nest, which is mainly made up of bark chips and dead leaves.
+Nuthatches usually have one brood per year, though occasionally two, of between six and eight eggs.
+The female Nuthatch takes care of all the incubation but both parents tend the young which fledge the nest after about 25 days.

 Nuthatch history and population trends

 The Nuthatch has bucked the more general trend of songbird decline in the UK, and since the mid-1970s there has been a steady increase in the population and expansion of the breeding range.
-The breeding range expansion has been especially interesting, as the species has extended further north into areas including Cumbria and southern Scotland.
-The reasons for the expansion are not yet fully known, though climate change might be a factor in the species’ improved breeding success levels.
+The breeding range expansion of the Nuthatch has been especially interesting, as the species has extended further north into areas including Cumbria and southern Scotland.
+The reasons for the expansion are not yet fully known, though climate change might be a factor in the species’ improved breeding success levels, with an aspect of this being larger brood size and earlier nesting in the season.
+A further factor could be the increased provision of food provided in gardens, but this hasn’t yet been fully studied and proven.

 Behaviour traits of Nuthatches